KAB x BLENDERS

 Storytelling

 Collaborating to tell a story can be immensely powerful.
-Partnerships are more authentic and more successful if there is a story behind it.
+Partnerships are more authentic and successful if there is a story behind it.
 Our audience and yours will want to know why you are partnering with Keep A Breast.
 What does it mean to you?
 Has your founder been personally affected by this disease?
-Do you have staff that have been affected?
-Is there someone in your community that would be willing to share their story?
+Do you have staff who have been affected?
+Is there someone in your community who would be willing to share their story?
 Stories inspire people to connect to and support the partnership.

 Education